Parmin/training/README.md

 ![Contents page](https://s3.amazonaws.com/edu-static.mongodb.com/training/images/presenter_console_with_corresponding_slide.png)

 Please explore the instructor guide, slides, and presenter's console.
+We will continue to update the instructor package with new materials as they are ready and will note here the date the most recent instructor package was built.